 Hola!
 Annyeonghaseyo!

-These are just a couple of the most popular ways of saying hello in Spanish and Korean, respectively… but in all honesty if you have gotten on the BTS bandwagon, or sung to the tunes of Bella Ciao, then you have learnt much more than just the greetings in these languages by now!
-Learning a language different from your own is definitely useful for watching television shows and listening to exotic music, but it has many more benefits beyond the realm of entertainment.
+These are just a couple of the most popular ways of saying hello in Spanish and Korean, respectively.
+However, in all honesty, if you have gotten on the BTS bandwagon, or sung to the tunes of Bella Ciao, then you have learned much more than just the greetings in these languages by now!
+Learning a foreign language is useful for watching television shows and listening to exotic music.
+It has many more benefits beyond the realm of entertainment.

 It’s not just about how you’re perceived and received; learning a foreign language shows your willingness to be part of a global community.
-As an added bonus, it also increases your chances of acing academic and professional interviews by a good number!
+As a bonus, it also increases your chances of attending academic and professional interviews by a good number!
 Read on to find out the many benefits of learning a foreign language.

 Communicate.
 Connect.